-Our success depends on critical Company property, like intellectual property, other critical information assets, such as our computers, data and other IT resources, and physical property.
+Our success depends on critical Company property, like intellectual property, other critical information assets. such as our computers, data and other IT resources, and physical property.
 When we use this property, and any other Company property, we must do so properly and in a way that protects them from theft, misuse, damage or waste.

-- Recognize when you are working with our Company's patents, trade secrets and other intellectual property and use the proper means to protect them. - Safeguard Company-issued equipment from theft, loss or unauthorized access.
-Do not leave laptops or phones unattended or unlocked in public places, including the office, shared personal spaces and your vehicle. - Use all Company property for business use and not for your personal benefit.
+- Recognize when you are working with our Company's patents, trade secrets and other - Safeguard Company-issued equipment from theft, loss or unauthorized access.
+Do not leave laptops or phones unattended or unlocked in public places, - Use all Company property for business use and not